ariutokintumi/ERC-20-Pre-initialization/erc/rationale.md

 ## Design Philosophy & Comparison

-This ERC shares a core design philosophy with [ERC-721A](https://www.erc721a.org), a widely adopted, optimized NFT standard that allows for cheap batch minting by deferring part of the gas cost to the first transfer of each token.
+This extension shares a core design philosophy with [ERC-721A](https://www.erc721a.org), a widely adopted, optimized NFT standard that allows for cheap batch minting by deferring part of the gas cost to the first transfer of each token.
 **721A takes a “low gas now, higher gas later” approach:**
 Minting is cheaper for the user, but the first transfer of a token is slightly more expensive as the slot must be fully initialized then.